Pulmonary Venous Hypertension (PVH): Your Guide | myPHteam

 • Blood tests to look for underlying causes of PH or any conditions that might complicate PH

-The only definitive test for PAH is an invasive procedure called a right heart catheterization (RHC) test — sometimes called a pulmonary artery catheterization test.
-RHC measures the blood pressure in the lungs (called mean pulmonary arterial pressure), as well as how much blood the heart is pumping.
-A medication for PH called nitric oxide is sometimes administered during RHC to see if it will relax the lung’s blood vessels.
+The only definitive test for PAH is an invasive procedure called right heart catheterization (RHC), sometimes called pulmonary artery catheterization.
+RHC measures blood pressure in the lungs (called mean pulmonary arterial pressure) and how much blood the heart is pumping.
+A PH medication called nitric oxide is sometimes given during RHC to help relax the lungs’ blood vessels.

-To perform RHC, a cardiologist guides a catheter (a thin tube) through a hole in the skin (usually in the neck, arm, or groin) up to the heart and pulmonary arteries to measure the blood pressure.
-A person with PAH will have a mean pulmonary arterial pressure higher than 25 mm Hg while at rest.
+To perform RHC, a cardiologist guides a catheter (a thin tube) through a hole in the skin (usually in the neck, arm, or groin) up to the heart and pulmonary arteries.
+A person with PAH will have a mean pulmonary arterial pressure of 20 millimeters of mercury (mm Hg) or higher.

 Other measurements commonly taken during RHC include:

-• Pulmonary artery systolic and diastolic pressure — This measures the contractions of the heart’s atria and ventricles.
+• Pulmonary artery systolic and diastolic pressure — Measures the contractions of the heart’s atria and ventricles

-• Pulmonary vascular resistance — This refers to the movement of blood into the pulmonary arteries.
+• Pulmonary vascular resistance — Refers to how movement of blood into the pulmonary arteries is affected by their diameter

-• Cardiac output —This looks at the amount of blood pumping from the heart.
+• Cardiac output — Looks at the amount of blood pumping from the heart

 These measurements shed light on a person’s total cardiovascular health and can help rule out PVH.

-A doctor may perform a few different tests to confirm whether a person with PH has PVH.
-In addition to RHC to aid in the diagnosis, ECG can be used to identify if a person has an enlarged left ventricle.
+A doctor may perform a few different tests to confirm whether a person with pulmonary hypertension has PVH.
+In addition to right heart catheterization, an ECG can be used to identify an enlarged left ventricle.

-Another person’s pulmonary capillary wedge pressure (PCWP) also can confirm if they have PVH.
-Taking this measurement involves an invasive procedure, traditionally done using a balloon-tipped catheter that’s guided through branches of the pulmonary arteries.
-The balloon is inflated to obstruct blood flow to create pressure, which is then measured.
-People with PVH will have a PCWP greater than 15 mm Hg.
+Pulmonary capillary wedge pressure (PCWP) is another measurement used to confirm whether a person has PVH or PAH.
+Taking this measurement involves an invasive procedure, traditionally done by guiding a balloon-tipped catheter through branches of the pulmonary arteries.
+The balloon is inflated to obstruct blood flow and create pressure, which is then measured.
+People with PVH typically have a PCWP greater than or equal to 15 mm Hg.

-The treatment plan for PVH or PAH will vary depending on the underlying cause of the condition.
+Treatment plans for pulmonary venous hypertension and pulmonary arterial hypertension vary depending on the condition’s underlying cause.
 Notably, targeted treatments are available for PAH but not PVH.
-It’s important to have an accurate diagnosis, as treatments for PAH can harm someone with PVH, and vice versa.
+It’s important to have an accurate diagnosis because treatments for one condition can harm someone with the other condition.

 Treating PAH

 Treatments for PAH focus on decreasing blood pressure in the lungs by opening the pulmonary arteries.
-Medications are the first line of treatment for PAH.
-Common medications include phosphodiesterase inhibitors (such as Sildenafil), which act as vasodilators to open up blood vessels, and endothelin receptor antagonists, which prevent blood vessels from constricting.
+Medications are the first line of treatment.
+Common PAH drugs include phosphodiesterase 5 inhibitors (such as sildenafil), which act as vasodilators to open up blood vessels, and endothelin receptor antagonists, which prevent blood vessels from constricting (narrowing).
 Vasoconstricting medications could have a negative impact on people with PAH.

 Treating PVH

-Treatments for PVH are based on addressing the reason for left heart disease.
-Addressing fluid retention is an important part of the treatment plan for PVH, and this is often treated with diuretics.
+Treatments for PVH are based on the reason for left heart disease.
+Addressing fluid retention is an important part of the PVH treatment plan, which often includes diuretics.

 People with PVH caused by valve stenosis or narrowing may benefit most from surgery to repair the valve.